MicrosoftDocs/fabric-docs/docs/security/security-overview.md

 ### Outbound network security

-Fabric has a set of tools that allow you to connect to external data sources and bring that data into Fabric in a secure way.This section lists different ways to import data from a secure network into fabric.
-For more information about data in Fabric, review [Microsoft Fabric security fundamentals](security-fundamentals.md).
+Fabric has a set of tools that allow you to connect to external data sources and bring that data into Fabric in a secure way.
+This section lists different ways to import and connect to data from a secure network into fabric.

 #### On-premises data gateway